sailfish009/openstructure/modules/mol/mm/doc/forcefield.rst

 --------------------------------------------------------------------------------
 The :class:`FFReader` object is rather experimental.
-It has nevertheless been thoroughly tested for loading the CHARMM and AMBER forcefields in the gromacs format.
-The reader is capable of resolving the preprocessor statements as they are used in GROMACS.
+It has nevertheless been thoroughly tested for loading the CHARMM and AMBER forcefields in the Gromacs format.
+The reader is capable of resolving the preprocessor statements as they are used in Gromacs.

 .. class:: FFReader(base_dir)

-  :param base_dir:      :class:`str` defining the base_path of the reader.
+  :param base_dir:      Base path of the reader.
                         All loaded files must be defined relative to this base path.

+  :type base_dir:       :class:`str`

   The :class:`FFReader` builds up a :class:`Forcefield`, that gets updated with every call to the read functions.
 If the read files contain preprocessor